NGC 7469

 NGC 7469 is an intermediate spiral galaxy in the constellation of Pegasus.
 NGC 7469 is located about 200 million light-years away from Earth, which means, given its apparent dimensions, that NGC 7469 is approximately 142,000 light-years across.
-It was discovered by William Herschel on November 12, 1784.
+It was discovered by German-British astronomer William Herschel on November 12, 1784.

 NGC 7469 is a type I Seyfert galaxy, characterised by its bright nucleus.
 It is also a luminous infrared source with a powerful starburst embedded into its circumnuclear region.
 The coexistence of a circumnuclear starburst ring and an active galactic nucleus have turned NGC 7469 into a key target for studying their relation.
 NGC 7469 interacts with its smaller companion IC 5283, forming a pair collectively known in the Atlas of Peculiar Galaxies as Arp 298.
 NGC 7469 is one of the first galaxies observed by the James Webb Space Telescope.

 Characteristics

 Active galactic nucleus

 NGC 7469 as imaged by the James Webb Space Telescope.
 The bright nucleus has caused a diffraction spike that looks like a six-pointed star.

 NGC 7469 is a type 1.2 Seyfert galaxy and one of the most well studied Seyfert galaxies.
 In 1943, this galaxy was one of six nebulae listed by American astronomer Carl K. Seyfert that showed broad emission lines in their nuclei.
 Members of this class of objects became known as Seyfert galaxies, and they were noted to have a higher than normal surface brightness in their nuclei.
 NGC 7469 was also noted to have very broad hydrogen lines.
 Type 1 Seyfert galaxies are identified as having broad emission lines and being radio-quiet active galactic nuclei (AGN) in the unified scheme suggested in the 1990s.

 The most accepted theory for the energy source of AGNs is the presence of an accretion disk around a supermassive black hole.
 In the case of NGC 7469 the mass of the circumnuclear gas disk is nearly equal to that of the accretion disk.
 NGC 7469 is believed to host a supermassive black hole whose mass is estimated to be 12.2±1.4×10^6 based on broad emission-line reverberation mapping or 6460000 as measured based on velocity dispersion.
 Around the black hole there is a dust torus lying at a distance of 65-87 light days, based on K-band lag times.